 For the 2020 AGM, we are pleased to have guests who will discuss the Biodiversity Stewardship programme and associated tax incentives for landowners that formally commit to these agreements.
-The speakers will explain these different levels and incentives but the associated documents are available in advance or can be download after the AGM.
+The speaker will explain these different levels and incentives and the associated documents are available in advance or can be download after the AGM.

 In 2003, CapeNature created the Biodiversity Stewardship programme.
 This incentive was established to help landowners preserve and protect biodiversity on private land.
-CapeNature recognized that most of the province’s biodiversity is confined to private lands.
-The programme was designed to assist landowners who are committed to conservation on Private land.
+CapeNature recognised that most of the province’s biodiversity is confined to private lands.
+The programme was designed to assist landowners who are committed to conservation on private land.
 A summary of these different levels can be found here.

 Fiscal TAx benefits